THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 I’ve tried to go smaller with standard cut bib shorts and it doesn’t work, or at least hasn’t for me.
 The grippers are too tight around my quads or the straps too short and there’s still extra room in the seat.
 Cycling jerseys can be too tight or loose and the arms and length at the waist to short or long if you order a smaller or larger size to compensate for cut.

-Regardless of the cut, the length of bib legs and jersey sleeves varies by brand as does the height of the front and side panels on the bibs and the neck on some jerseys.
+Regardless of the cut, the length of bib legs and jersey sleeves varies by brand and model as does the height of the front and side panels on the bibs and the neck on some jerseys.
 These are differences in design rather than cut.
 I’ve noted these differences in the chart and reviews.
 For the most part, I found they are differences in preference rather than performance.

 For example, if you are carrying more weight than you prefer around your midsection, you might benefit from higher bib panels for added support.
 Or if your arms look more like the chicken wings of a pro cyclist than the guns of a pro where upper body strength matters more than in cycling, you might want a jersey with sleeves that extend fully across your biceps.